A perfectly balanced terrarium ecosystem can (in theory) last indefinitely.

 - Fern: Nephrolepis cordifolia โDuffiiโ (Lemon Button Fern)

-See our extensive list of sealed terrarium plants for more help.
+See our list of closed terrarium plants for more help.

 Moss can also be helpful here, adding biomass without filling up your terrarium.
-Cushion Moss is a great “clumpy” moss option that doesn’t really grow or spread all that much.
+Some of the โclumpyโ mosses don’t really grow or spread all that much.

 A functioning water cycle is the lifeblood of a self-sustaining ecosystem.